ASalazar46/PythonPlayground/Proj8 - CapstoneProjectRedux/README.md

 #### Front-end things

 ~~There are many web development frameworks available.
 Still choosing...~~ I have chosen to learn Django and use it for this project redux.
 The main reason is because this framework, along with Python, was a suggestion for the choice of software to overhaul the HTML/CSS version of the dashboard.
 The reason why we went with Javascript and Javascript frameworks instead was because we were learning those softwares in class at the time.
-It make sense to use Django and Python for this project redux because I am learning Python.
+It makes sense to use Django and Python for this project redux because I am learning Python.
 However, I will need some time to go through the Django tutorial and get familiar with the basics of it.
 However, again, I do have a general idea on what this project may have for content.

 A lot of websites have a landing page.
 We did not make one in the original project, but I may as well make one in this redux.
 There will be a landing page that contains links to the following pages: